-Todd previously worked for DNV GL as a Senior Scientist and for ABR Inc. — Environmental Research & Service as a Senior Scientist and Research Coordinator.
-Prior to joining WEST he completed more than 160 avian, bat, and radar studies and was a Principal Investigator on more than 125 studies in 16 U.S. states.
+Todd previously worked for DNV GL as a senior scientist and for ABR Inc. — Environmental Research & Service as a senior scientist and research coordinator.
+Prior to joining WEST, he completed more than 160 avian, bat, and radar studies and was a principal investigator on more than 125 studies in 16 U.S. states.
 In this role he supervised multiple project managers, wrote technical documents, provided quality control/assurance for all proposals and reports, and mentored junior staff.
-He is a strong technical writer and has published 17 peer-reviewed publications on a diverse suite of topics including the use of radar to study nocturnal bird migration in the US and Mexico, shorebird ecology, amphibian ecology, and tracking small mammals.
+He is a strong technical writer and has published 17 peer-reviewed publications on a diverse suite of topics, including the use of radar to study nocturnal bird migration in the U.S. and Mexico, shorebird ecology, amphibian ecology, and tracking small mammals.

 Todd received a M.S. in Zoology from Colorado State University and a B.A. in Population and Organismic Biology from the University of Colorado.
-He has served on the board of the Oregon Chapter of The Wildlife Society and has volunteered for several years conducting greater sage grouse surveys in Oregon.
+He has served on the board of the Oregon Chapter of The Wildlife Society and has volunteered for several years conducting greater sage-grouse surveys in Oregon.